brendt/stitcher.io/src/data/blog/2017-11-15-optimised-uuids-in-mysql.md

 ![Binary UUIDs have a huge performance improvement](/img/blog/binary-uuid/binary_uuid.png)

-That's an avarage of 0.0001324915886 seconds per query, in comparison to 1.5 seconds for the textual UUID.
+That's an avarage of 0.00008832061291 seconds per query, in comparison to ~~1.5~~ 0.0001493031979 seconds for the **indexed** textual UUID.

 ## It becomes even better!

 The binary encoding of UUIDs solved most of the issue.
-There's one extra step to take though, which allows MySQL to even better index this field.
+There's one extra step to take though, which allows MySQL to even better index this field for large datasets.

 By switching some of the bits in the UUID, more specifically time related data, we're able to save them in a more ordered way.
 And it seems that MySQL is especially fond of ordered data when creating indices.
+There's one important thing to note: this time related bits are only available in UUID version 1.

 Using this approach, we can see following result.